-All you need to do is press the power, turn the timer dial, and leave it.
+All you need to do is turn the cooking dial, turn the timer dial, and leave it.
 Once you hear the beep, your food is ready.
-The only issue is that sometimes the door release button can be a little hard to press.
+The only issue is that sometimes the microwave needs a little more time than usual to heat food.
 Otherwise, this is an ideal microwave for the elderly.

 Next is the Daewoo KOR6L15 Manual Microwave Oven, 700-watt Microwave.
 It has five different power levels for cooking different foods, and it also comes with a dual wave system, ideal for uniform heating and cooking.

 These features offer more variety when it comes to the cooking process.
 On top of that, it has a 35-minute dual speed timer for faster, more convenient cooking.
 It has a very simple design, engineered with elderly people in mind.

 Because of the extra feature, it’s a little more expensive than other basic microwaves, but these added features will offer more independence to your aging parent or grandparent because they will have different ways to cook with the microwave.